 - Removal of damaged fruit.

-- Organic sprays like IV Organic.
+- Organic sun-protection products like IV Organic.

 Prevention: